What is an adult day health center?

-In most cases, Home Health services are covered 100% by Medicare and some insurance plans.
-AW Health Care is Medicare certified and has contracts with Medicare Advantage plans such as UHC/Medicare Complete.
+In most cases, home health services are covered 100% by Medicare and some insurance plans.
+AW Health Care is Medicare-certified and has contracts with Medicare Advantage plans such as UHC/Medicare Complete.

 What will the nurse do for me?

 Depending on your need, the nurse will come to your home to provide care that you may otherwise receive in the hospital or nursing facility.
-This could include things such as IV infusions, wound care, medication and illness teaching, assessment and much more.
+This could include things such as IV infusions, wound care, medication and illness education, assessment and much more.
 The nurse will communicate closely with your doctor and healthcare team to keep you as healthy as possible and out of the hospital.